Pearl: Freshwater pearl farming

 In 1914, pearl farmers began growing cultured freshwater pearls using the pearl mussels native to Lake Biwa.
 This lake, the largest and most ancient in Japan, lies near the city of Kyoto.
 The extensive and successful use of the Biwa Pearl Mussel is reflected in the name Biwa pearls, a phrase which was at one time nearly synonymous with freshwater pearls in general.
 Since the time of peak production in 1971, when Biwa pearl farmers produced six tons of cultured pearls, pollution has caused the virtual extinction of the industry.
 Japanese pearl farmers recently cultured a hybrid pearl mussel – a cross between Biwa Pearl Mussels and a closely related species from China, Hyriopsis cumingi, in Lake Kasumigaura.
-This industry has also nearly ceased production, due to pollution.
-Currently, the Belpearl company based out of Kobe, Japan continues to purchase the remaining Kasumiga-ura pearls.
+This industry has also nearly ceased production due to pollution.
+Currently, the Belpearl company, based out of Kobe, Japan, continues to purchase the remaining Kasumiga-ura pearls.

 Japanese pearl producers also invested in producing cultured pearls with freshwater mussels in the region of Shanghai, China.
 China has since become the world's largest producer of freshwater pearls, producing more than 1,500 metric tons per year (in addition to metric measurements, Japanese units of measurement such as the kan and momme are sometimes encountered in the pearl industry).

 Led by pearl pioneer John Latendresse and his wife Chessy, the United States began farming cultured freshwater pearls in the mid-1960s.
 National Geographic magazine introduced the American cultured pearl as a commercial product in their August 1985 issue.
 The Tennessee pearl farm has emerged as a tourist destination in recent years, but commercial production of freshwater pearls has ceased.

 Momme weight

 For many cultured pearl dealers and wholesalers, the preferred weight measure used for loose pearls and pearl strands is the momme.
 Momme is a weight measure used by the Japanese for centuries.
 Today, momme weight is still the standard unit of measure used by most pearl dealers to communicate with pearl producers and wholesalers.
 One momme corresponds to 1/1000 kan.
 Reluctant to give up tradition, the Japanese government formalized the kan measure in 1891 as being exactly 3.75 kilograms or 8.28 pounds.
 Hence, 1 momme = 3.75 grams or 3750 milligrams.

-In the United States, during the 19th and 20th centuries, through trade with Japan in silk cloth the momme became a unit indicating the quality of silk cloth.
+In the United States, during the 19th and 20th centuries, through trade with Japan in silk cloth, the momme became a unit indicating the quality of silk cloth.

-Though millimeter size range is typically the first factor in determining a cultured pearl necklace's value, the momme weight of pearl necklace will allow the buyer to quickly determine if the necklace is properly proportioned.
-This is especially true when comparing the larger south sea and Tahitian pearl necklaces.
+Though the millimeter size range is typically the first factor in determining a cultured pearl necklace's value, the momme weight of the pearl necklace will allow the buyer to quickly determine if the necklace is properly proportioned.
+This is especially true when comparing the larger South Sea and Tahitian pearl necklaces.